Zebreus/install-pnpm-package/README.md

 // Install a package into a project in /projects/my-project await addPackage("lodash", { directory: "/projects/my-project" })

-// Install a package into the project into the working directory await addPackage("lodash")

 // Install a package as devDependencies await addPackage("lodash", { type: "dev" })